chromaui/chromatic-docs/monorepos.md

 ### Improving performance

-If you're running visual tests in a larger project and notice a significant increase in the time the addon takes to run your tests, you can increase its performance by adding the `zip` option to your Storybook configuration file.
+If you're running visual tests in a larger project and notice a significant increase in the time the addon takes to run your tests, you can improve its performance by adding the `zip` option to your Storybook configuration file.
 This will compress the Storybook build before uploading it to Chromatic, significantly reducing the time it takes to run the tests.

 ```js
 // .storybook/main.js